The "Most Popular" Hiking Trails at Banff National Park

 Hiking in Banff National Park is a remarkable way to experience the natural beauty of the Canadian Rockies.

 Whether you're looking for a short, easy hike or a challenging all-day adventure, Banff has a trail that will meet your needs.
-Each of these popular trails trails offers its own unique set of attractions.
+Each of these popular trails trails offers its own unique beauty and things to see.

 💡